 - Social selling tools for building stronger connections with prospects

-- Deeper insights into leads and customer data
+- Deeper insights into leads, accounts, and relationship data

-Microsoft Dynamics 365 Sales can incur additional costs for add-ons like AI-driven Sales Insights or Customer Insights, which can be expensive.
-Expanding storage and adding integrations also come with extra charges.
+Microsoft Dynamics 365 Sales can incur additional costs for add-ons such as AI-driven Sales Insights, Customer Insights, expanded storage, and third-party integrations, which can significantly increase total expenses.

 Factors to consider when choosing a CRM solution